 Relieves Acidity and Indigestion

 Carom seeds can provide relief from acid reflux, gas, and chronic indigestion.
 To treat digestive issues, chew a half teaspoon of Carom seeds or drink them with water.
-The benefits of Carom seeds also include easing heartburn.
+Ajwain water benefits also include easing heartburn.
 Take a half teaspoon cumin and one teaspoon ginger powder every day with water and see it work wonders!

 Treats Common Cold